Seasonal Guide

 Few travel experiences capture the magic of the holiday season like Europe's Christmas markets.
 From Germany's wooden chalet villages to Vienna's candlelit squares, these markets transform historic city centres into winter wonderlands — and the best part is they are almost entirely free to enter.
 Here is the complete guide for 2026.

-When Do European Christmas Markets Open?
+When Do European Christmas Markets Open in 2026?

 The Best Christmas Markets in Europe